ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -06 to -07 ## {#sec-06-07}

+* Clarifications:

-* Clarifications about achieving proof of possession.
+  * Achieving proof of possession.

+  * Timing of group joining.

+  * Latest group joining for the RS.

+* Moved overview text about enforced access control to the appropriate subsection.

-* Minor clarifications and editorial improvements.
+* Editorial improvements.

 ## Version -05 to -06 ## {#sec-05-06}